 He presently lives in the tiny hamlet of Thomasburg, Ontario, Canada, 28 kilometres north of Belleville.

-Peter lives with his wife Carol and has one son, Matt, a daughter-in-law, Rebecca and a grandson, Lewyn.
+Peter lives with his wife Carol and has one son, Matt, a daughter-in-law, Rebecca, a grandson, Lewyn and a granddaughter, Molly.
 He is an inveterate walker, and records his exploits on his website, vishwawalking.ca.
 He also has a soft spot for turtles, and has an ongoing “take a walk with a turtle” project.

 The online Canadian Theatre Encyclopedia has an account of Peter’s theatrical work